CIEE-Living-Data-Project/Fall2022_Super/data/ReadMe.txt

+# Laura Super for CIEE reproducibility course
-These data are used to make a simple graph.
+These data phytobiome data are used to make a simple graph of plant height at the end of an experiment by experimental treatment.